 Table Table 1 compares our reinforcement learning agent to the baselines.
 The performance of the trained policy is measurable to our classical control theory baseline, as well as to how well humans are able to control the robot in the simulation.
 Most metrics indicate similarly good or equal performance, even though the PD controller baseline relies on high-level data such as position and orientation error, rather than images.

+Table 2.
+Comparing our method to other solutions at the AI Driving Olympics